drhaibopan/drhaibopan.github.io/content/homepage/blank.md

     attachment:
 ---

-     "It does not matter how slowly you go as long as you do not stop."   -- Confucius
+     "It does not matter how slowly you go so long as you do not stop."   -- Confucius

 <div style="text-align:center">
   <p>